oracle dba online, oracle database administration

 A database is divided into logical storage units called tablespaces, which group related logical structures together.
 Each Tablespace in turn consists of one are more datafiles.

-All the tables and other objects are stored in tablespace logically, but physically they are stored in the datafiles associated with the tablespace.
+All the tables and other objects in Oracle are stored in tablespace logically, but physically they are stored in the datafiles associated with the tablespace.

 Every Oracle database has a set of two or more redo log files.
 The set of redo log files for a database is collectively known as the database's redo log.
 A redo log is made up of redo entries (also called redo records).